-The low pH will also eat away at the pool plaster and grouting.
-Low pH water can also cause pool accessories, such a floating toys and pool noodles, as well as bathing accessories like swimsuits, goggles, and swim caps to fade as the acid burns out the color.
+The low pH will also eat away at the pool’s plaster and grout.
+Low pH water can also cause pool accessories, such as floating toys and pool noodles, swimsuits, goggles, and swim caps, to fade as the acid burns out the color.

 Causes of Low pH in a Swimming Pool

-One common cause of Low pH in a swimming pool is acid rain.
+One common cause of low pH in a swimming pool is acid rain.
 Due to environmental pollution, much of the precipitation we receive actually has a pretty low pH.
-After heavy precipitation, the addition of this low pH water to your pool can be enough to cause a significant drop in pH levels.
+After heavy rainfall, the addition of this low pH water to your pool can be enough to cause a significant drop in pH levels.

 Another common cause of consistently low pH is low total alkalinity.
-Before attempting to use pH increaser, you should check the total alkalinity of your pool water.
+Before attempting to use a pH increaser, you should check the total alkalinity of your pool water.
 Standard pH increaser usually contains sodium carbonate.
-This should not be confused with sodium bicarbonate with is used to increase the total alkalinity of your pool.
+This should not be confused with sodium bicarbonate, which is used to increase your pool’s total alkalinity.

 Consider Hiring a Professional

 Controlling pH is just one part of maintaining the proper overall balance of your pool water.
-Maintaining balance actually means controlling several different chemicals.
+Maintaining balance actually means handling several different chemicals.
 You have to keep their levels in check and continually monitor chemical levels to make adjustments as necessary.
-Ideally a pool should be checked daily, though it is more realistic to check a pool weekly.
+Ideally, a pool should be checked daily, though it is more realistic to inspect a pool weekly.

 3900 Macland Road